Skip to content

 BitLocker drive encrytion featured image

-Suspending and resuming BitLocker in Windows 11 allows you to temporarily disable encryption for a drive when specific access or maintenance is needed.
+Suspending and resuming BitLocker in Windows 11 temporarily disables drive encryption for maintenance or specific access needs.

-BitLocker is a full-disk encryption feature built into Windows that protects your data from unauthorized access by encrypting your entire drive, including system, fixed, and removable data drives.
+BitLocker is Windows’ native full-disk encryption feature, safeguarding your data by encrypting your system, fixed, or removable drives.

 ⚡ Quick Answer